ONSdigital/cell-key-perturbation-R/documentation/SML_UserNotes_CellKeyPerturbation_R.md

 ### Statistical Process Flow / Formal Definition

-Cell key perturbation requires that the data to be aggregated contain a column for 'record key'.
-Previously, record keys between 0-255 have been used (as for census-2021).
-The method has been extended to also handle record keys in the range 0-4096 for purpose of processing administrative data.
+The user is required to supply microdata and to specify which columns in the data they want to tabulate by.
+They must also supply a ptable which will determine which cells get perturbed and by how much.

+The microdata needs to contain a column for 'record key'.
 Record keys are random, uniformly distributed integers within the chosen range.
+Previously, record keys between 0-255 have been used (as for census-2021).
+The method has been extended to also handle record keys in the range 0-4096 for the purpose of processing administrative data.

-The method requires microdata, a ptable file, and the variables to be tabulated to be specified.
 It is expected that users will tabulate 1-4 variables for a particular geography level e.g. tabulate age by gender at local authority level.

 The create_perturbed_table function counts how many rows in the data contain each combination of categories e.g. how many respondents are of